The Math and Art of Compliance: The Golden Rule

 Funeral home owners and directors must make safety a priority and show their colleagues that they care not about numbers but about people.
 Without a culture of caring, accidents happen and when accidents happen, regulators come calling.

+What actually triggers an OSHA visit?
 OSHA violations are often triggered in two ways: (I) OSHA is focused on an industry and visits industry locations, or (II) a disgruntled employee calls OSHA and complains about their employer.
+Either way, the threat of fines from OSHA loom over every funeral home.
+Understanding how to be prepared for an OSHA visit can be critical to a funeral home’s longevity. |

 Most Frequent OSHA Safety Violations for Funeral Homes